 - Don't encourage your child to get out of the bed.
 The goal is to help your child overcome fears.
 If able to stay in bed and experience that everything is OK, he / she will learn to trust the bed is a safe place.
 If children are allowed to get up from bed and come into your room or into the room with other family members that are awake, they may learn that their room is not a safe place.
 It is better to join children in their room to provide comfort than to let them leave their bedroom.

-- If your child is extremely frightened and you believe he / she cannot tolerate being in his / her room alone, it is OK to occasionally stay by the bed until he / she falls asleep.
+- If your child is extremely frightened and you believe they cannot tolerate being in their room alone, it is OK to occasionally stay by their bed until they fall asleep.
 It is not recommended that this happen too often, or even two nights consecutively, as your child may come to depend on your presence.
-If your child is anxious about being left alone, you can say that you will check on him or her periodically.
+If your child is anxious about being left alone, let them know you will check on them periodically.
 Begin by briefly checking and reassuring in 5 minutes, then 10 minutes, then 15 minutes, then 20 minutes until your child is asleep.
 Be careful not to spend much time during the period of reassurance.

-- If your child wakes up during the night and is afraid to go back to sleep, go to him/her and briefly reassure that he/she is safe and that you are close by.
-If your child gets out of bed during the night and comes to your bedroom, take him/her back to his/her bed and give reassurance of safety.
-It is important not to get your child up and out of bed; it is important for him/her to learn that his/her bed is a safe and comfortable place.
+- If your child wakes up during the night and is afraid to go back to sleep, briefly reassure that they are safe and that you are close by.
+If your child gets out of bed during the night and comes to your bedroom, take them back to their bed and give reassurance of safety.
+It is important not to get your child up and out of bed; it is important for them to learn that their bed is a safe and comfortable place.